launchdarkly/ld-relay-helm/README.md

 For additional configuration, use the [Configuration options](#configuration-options) below.

+OCI artifacts of all LaunchDarkly Helm charts are available in [ghcr.io](https://github.com/orgs/launchdarkly/packages?q=helm-charts).

 ## Configuration options

 To customize this Helm chart, override the configuration options defined in the [values file](https://github.com/launchdarkly/ld-relay-helm/blob/main/values.yaml).
 The values file contains detailed documentation on each option.